 This site aims to provide a central source of information for agri-food businesses, drawn from official UK and EU guidance on what these new arrangements will mean.

 It is run by a range of food industry partner organisations (listed below) on a voluntary and collaborative basis (see also our Terms and Conditions for Use).
-The material it contains has been updated from the version displayed prior to the ratification of the Withdrawal Agreement in January.
+The material it contains, including lists of Frequently Asked Questions) will be updated as further detail of the Agreement becomes clear.

 Separate provisions apply to trade with Northern Ireland under arrangements agreed by the Joint Committee on implementation of the Protocol to the Withdrawal Agreement confirming the UK’s formal departure from the EU with effect from 31 January 2020.